-Softeners, on the other hand are simply used to remove calcium, which can be a large part of what makes hard water.
+You may want to install a household water softener to prevent hard water spots.
 Softeners basically convert calcium and magnesium (which can cause more noticeable water spots), to sodium or potassium which should spot a lot less.

-While not as effective as de-ionization, it still should help to improve the TDS levels by up to 95 percent, and basically eliminating those very noticeable spots.
+While not as effective as de-ionization, softening systems can improve TDS levels by up to 95 percent, basically eliminating those very noticeable spots.

-Prevention and/or treatment is probably the best course of action for most people, but if these methods aren’t cutting it, definitely try a filtration method.
+Prevention and/or treatment works for many people with hard water, but if these methods aren’t cutting it, definitely try a water filtration method.